LoatmanP/stock_correlations/README.md

 # stock_correlations
-Simple web application to analyze the correlation between any two stocks
+Simple web application to analyze the correlation between any two stocks using streamlit and yfinance